NHNguyen94/dsp_restaurant_tips/README.md

 - Run `run-backend`
 - Run `run-frontend`
 - Run `split-dataset` or `split-dataset SPLIT_SIZE=number of files you want to split` This is to split the downloaded kaggle dataset for the ingest pipeline
-- Run `create-false-data` or `create-false-data ROWS=number or rows for each correct/false data` This is to create the false data for the ingest pipeline
+- Run `create-false-data` This is to create the false data for the ingest pipeline
 - Host airflow locally (read below instruction for how)
 - Go to localhost:8080, log in with the credentials admin/admin, and turn on the ingestion_pipeline and prediction_pipeline